echopen/PRJ-medtec_kit/electronic/modules/hardware/MDL-filter/MDL-filter_v1/readme.md

 ## Remarks

-We use a RLC pass-band filter wich central frequency $f_c$ is given by:
+We use a RLC pass-band filter, which central frequency $f_c$ is given by:

 $f_c=\dfrac{1}{2*\pi\sqrt{LC}}